 Product quality trumps everything.
-It’s a nice thought, but not always the case with consumer audiences.
-And it’s especially not the case when it comes to the film industry.
+It sounds nice, but that’s not always the case with consumer audiences.
+And it’s especially not when it comes to the film industry.
 How else can you explain the continuing popularity of the “Transformers” franchise?
-Or the fact that they made seven (yes, seven) “Police Academy” movies?
-Who needs that much Michael Winslow in their life?
+Or the fact that they made 8 (yes, 8) “Police Academy” movies?

 Take a look at the most clever and memorable movie marketing campaigns ever devised.
 Who knows?
 You might just learn something from these silver screen mavericks:

 The Content Marketer

 Get weekly insights, advice and opinions about all things digital marketing.

 Thanks for subscribing!
 Keep an eye out for a Welcome email from us shortly.
 If you don’t see it come through, check your spam folder and mark the email as “not spam.”

 The found-footage sub-genre is pretty played out at this point, but there was a time when it was a legitimately revolutionary approach to film-making — really coming into its own with 1999’s “Blair Witch Project.”

 The film follows 3 “real” filmmakers as they trek through the Maryland woods in search of the titular witch.
 Things quickly go south, as they tend to do in horror films, and the protagonists are besieged by a seemingly supernatural force.

 Plot-wise, it’s a pretty by-the-numbers story, but where “Blair Witch” stood out was with its marketing campaign.

 With a budget of just $60,000 and 3 unknown actors in the leading roles, “Blair Witch Project” looked like the real deal: a genuine piece of found footage that chronicled a potentially paranormal event.
 Producers doubled down on that veneer of authenticity, going so far as releasing fake missing person posters for the cast members and asking film festival attendees for information on their whereabouts.